S. Jaishankar Explained

 Jaishankar was appointed as India's Ambassador to United States in September 2013.
 He took charge on 23 December 2013, succeeding Nirupama Rao.[45]
 [55] He arrived in United States amid the Devyani Khobragade incident, and was involved in negotiating the Indian diplomat's departure from United States.[56]
 On 29 January 2014, Jaishankar addressed the Carnegie Endowment for International Peace, where he argued that "the grand strategy underwriting [Indian-American] ties is fundamentally sound" but that ties suffered from a "problem of sentiment".[57]
 [58]

-Jaishankar was involved in planning of the Indian Prime Minister Narendra Modi's maiden visit to United States in September 2014, welcoming him upon his arrival and hosting a dinner in his honour for members of the Indian-American community.[56]
-[57]
+On 10 March 2014, he formally presented his credentials to US President Barack Obama at the Oval Office.[59]
+Jaishankar was involved in planning of the Indian Prime Minister Narendra Modi's maiden visit to United States in September 2014, welcoming him upon his arrival and hosting a dinner in his honour for members of the Indian-American community.[60]
+[61]

-Foreign Secretary
+Foreign Secretary (2015–2018)

 Minister of External Affairs (2019–present)

-On 5 July 2019, he was elected as Member of Parliament from Bharatiya Janata Party to the Rajya Sabha from Gujarat state.[63]
-He succeeded Sushma Swaraj who was the External Affairs Minister in Narendra Modi's Government in his first stint.
+On 31 May 2019, Jaishankar was appointed to the Office of Minister of External Affairs in Second Modi ministry.
+Jaishankar was sworn in as Cabinet minister on 30 May 2019.[67]
+On 5 July 2019, he was elected as Member of Parliament from Bharatiya Janata Party to the Rajya Sabha from Gujarat.[68]
+He succeeded Sushma Swaraj who was the External Affairs Minister in Narendra Modi's first government.

 In October 2020, Jaishankar and the Indian Minister of Defence, Rajnath Singh, met with US Secretary of State Mike Pompeo and US Secretary of Defense Mark T. Esper to sign the Basic Exchange and Cooperation Agreement on Geospatial Cooperation (BECA), which facilitates the sharing of sensitive information and intelligence—including access to highly-accurate nautical, aeronautical, topographical, and geospatial data—between United States and India.
-The agreement had been under discussion for over a decade, but previous concerns over information security impelled the United Progressive Alliance (UPA) coalition government to block it.[64]
-In response to the dialogue, Chinese spokesperson for the Ministry of Foreign Affairs Wang Wenbin criticised the move and advised Pompeo to "abandon his Cold War mentality, zero-sum mindset, and stop harping on the 'China threat.'"[65]
+The agreement had been under discussion for over a decade, but previous concerns over information security impelled the United Progressive Alliance (UPA) coalition government to block it.[69]
+In response to the dialogue, Chinese spokesperson for the Ministry of Foreign Affairs Wang Wenbin criticised the move and advised Pompeo to "abandon his Cold War mentality, zero-sum mindset, and stop harping on the "China threat".[70]

-In November 2022, during a joint press conference along with Russian foreign minister Sergey Lavrov, Jaishankar praised Russia as an "exceptionally steady" and "time-tested" partner of India and advocated a return to dialogue and peace between Russia and Ukraine.[66]
-In June 2023, the Associated Press (AP) reported that Jaishankar had announced that India will remain committed in its stance on not inviting Ukraine to the 2023 G20 summit that is to be held in New Delhi, India.[67]
+In November 2022, during a joint press conference along with Russian foreign minister Sergey Lavrov, Jaishankar praised Russia as an "exceptionally steady" and "time-tested" partner of India and advocated a return to dialogue and peace between Russia and Ukraine.[71]
+In June 2023, the Associated Press (AP) reported that Jaishankar had announced that India will remain committed in its stance on not inviting Ukraine to the 2023 G20 summit that is to be held in New Delhi, India.[72]
+Jaishankar firmly defended buying oil from Russia even after the sanction by western countries during the 2022 Russian invasion of Ukraine and criticised Europe for double standards.[73]
+[74] [75] During Globsec 2022 forum in Slovakia, responding to a question on India's official position on Russia's invasion of Ukraine, he said that "Europe has to grow out of the mindset that Europe's problems are the world's problems but the world's problems are not Europe's problems."[76]
+German chancellor Olaf Scholz echoed Jaishankar's views on Europe and said, "he has a point".[77]
+Jaishankar responded to Austria's national broadcaster ORF, "What Europe is doing is also moving into the Middle East and diverting production out of the Middle East and raising prices.
+European actions are putting pressure on the global oil markets".[78]
+During his visit to Germany for the Munich Security Conference, he emphasised that Europe must recognise that India cannot adopt the same perspective on Russia as Europe does.[79]

-He condemned the Hamas-led attack on Israel on 7 October 2023 as a terrorist act, but also talked about the plight of the Palestinian people, suggesting a "two-state solution" through "dialogue and negotiation".[70]
-Jaishankar said that "We have always supported a negotiated two-State solution, towards establishment of a sovereign, independent and viable State of Palestine within secure and recognised borders, living side by side in peace with Israel."[71]
+In January 2023, Jaishankar called Pakistan "The Epicenter of Terrorism" in an interview with Austrian broadcaster ORF.
+He added," I can use much harsher words than epicentre for Pakistan for its role in promoting cross-border terrorism as he underlined that the world needs to be concerned about terrorism."[80]
+Later in August 2024, he stated, "The era of uninterrupted dialogue with Pakistan is over.
+What I do want to say is that we are not passive, and whether events take a positive or negative direction, either way we will react."[81]
+In February 2023, American investor and philanthropist George Soros criticised Indian Prime Minister Narendra Modi for his alleged Islamophobia, cronyism and authoritarianism.[82]
+Jaishankar dismissed his criticism and said that Soros is a "old dangerous" person.[83]
+He condemned the Hamas-led attack on Israel on 7 October 2023 as a terrorist act, but also talked about the plight of the Palestinian people, suggesting a "two-state solution" through "dialogue and negotiation".[84]
+Jaishankar said that "We have always supported a negotiated two-State solution, towards establishment of a sovereign, independent and viable State of Palestine within secure and recognised borders, living side by side in peace with Israel."[85]

 Personal life

 Jaishankar was married to his first wife Shobha until she succumbed to cancer.
-The two had met while studying at JNU.[72]
-Later, he married Kyoko, who is of Japanese origin[73] whom he met while working in the Indian embassy in Japan.
-They have two sons, Dhruva and Arjun, and a daughter, Medha.[74]
-He speaks Russian, English, Tamil, Hindi, conversational Japanese, Chinese and some Hungarian.[18]
+The two had met while studying at JNU.[90]
+Later, he married Kyoko, who is of Japanese origin[91] whom he met while working in the Indian embassy in Japan.
+They have two sons, Dhruva and Arjun, and a daughter, Medha.[92]
+Jaishankar speaks Russian, English, Tamil, Hindi, conversational Japanese, Chinese and some Hungarian.[22]

 State honours